-Around this time, while the entire world's attention was on the Cuban Missile crisis involving the two superpowers, China launched a swift and massive invasion in October 1962 on both the disputed regions.
+Do you remember the Cuban Missile Crisis in Chapter One of the Contemporary World Politics?
+While the entire world's attention was on this crisis involving the two superpowers, China launched a swift and massive invasion in October 1962 on both the disputed regions.
 The first attack lasted one week and Chinese forces captured some key areas in Arunachal Pradesh.
 The second wave of attack came next month.
 While the Indian forces could block the Chinese advances on the western front in Ladakh, in the east the Chinese managed to advance nearly to the entry point of Assam plains.
 Finally, China declared a unilateral ceasefire and its troops withdrew to where they were before the invasion began.